bingson/WinGolems/Readme.md

 </li>
 <li>

-<p> Another feature of WinGolems is a text file based memory system and examples of how to use hotstrings to create universal function APIs.
-Explained in more detail in the usage section, Universal function APIs were created to speed up data analysis and modeling by abstracting away the need to remember library specific syntax through hotstring initiated text manipulation. </p>
+<p> Another feature of WinGolems is a text file based memory system and examples of how to use hotstrings to create universal function APIs. </p>

 For example